mrmatho/sd-slides/pages/03_python_basics.md

 ::right::

 ### Main Program
-*These have only been separated to allow for fitting on the slide.*

 ```python
 # Main program
 # Plan of study tasks, each with a name and duration in minutes